 Nanotechnology Characterization Laboratory

-The NCL serves as a national resource and knowledge base for all cancer researchers to facilitate development and clinical translation of nanotechnologies intended as cancer therapeutics and diagnostics.
-By providing the critical infrastructure and characterization services to nanomaterial providers, the NCL accelerates the transition of basic nanoscale particles and devices into clinical applications.
+The NCL serves as a resource and knowledge base for all cancer researchers in academia, industry and government to facilitate the development and clinical translation of nanotechnologies intended as cancer therapeutics and diagnostics.
+NCL supports the characterization of:

-There are multiple ways the NCL can help nanotech researchers and developers advance their technology, including characterization, reformulation, optimization, lead selection, method development, and more.
+There are multiple ways the NCL can help nanotech researchers and developers advance their technology, including characterization, formulation, optimization, lead selection, method development, and more.

-The NCL provides a free preclinical characterization service to developers of oncology-based nanoformulations, to aid their development process and translation to clinical trials.
-Characterization includes physicochemical, immunology, pharmacology and toxicology studies.
+NCL has a free preclinical characterization service for developers of oncology-based nanoformulations to help in their development toward clinical trials.

 cCRADA collaborations provide tailored solutions for an investigator’s nanotechnology-related development needs.
 Typical projects include nanotech formulation, characterization of non-oncology nanomaterials, mechanistic studies, method development, and more.